 - Cracks in the tank: Unfortunately, there's no reliable way to repair a crack in a porcelain fixture.
 It will be necessary for you to replace your toilet tank or install a new toilet.

-Check this box to receive one free leak detector tablet with any purchase on our site!
+Check this box and click the "Add" button to receive one free leak detector tablet with any purchase!

 Water coming from elsewhere in the bathroom: Very often, your toilet will be the lowest fixture in the bathroom causing water from the shower or the bathtub to pool at your toilet.
 This will make it appear as if the water is coming from the toilet when in fact the cause is much simpler and less expensive.
 You can try adding a throw rug, or two, to your floors to see if this eliminates the problem.